Was Reconstruction a Revolution?

 - Civil Rights

 - Republican form of government

-These documents are available online from the National Archives online database: Archival Research Catalog (ARC)
+These documents are available online from the National Archives online database: Online Catalog

-To go directly to these documents use the ARC Identifier number as your search term.
+To go directly to these documents use the National Archives Identifier number as your search term.

 Wade-Davis bill as amended, May 4, 1864; Original House bills (HR 38A-B1), 38th Congress, Records of the U.S. House of Representatives, Record Group 233, National Archives Building, Washington, DC.